7 requirements for the child tax credit

 6) Residence Test

 The child must have lived with you for more than half of the tax year for which you claim the credit.
 There are important exceptions, however: A child who was born (or died) during the tax year is considered to have lived with you for the entire year.

 Temporary absences by you or the child for special circumstances, such as school, vacation, business, medical care, military services or detention in a juvenile facility, are counted as time the child lived with you.
 (There are also some exceptions to the residency test for children of divorced or separated parents.
 For details, see the instructions for Form 1040, lines 51 and 6c, or Form 1040A, lines 33 and 6c.)

 7) Family Income Test

 The child tax credit is reduced if your modified adjusted gross income (MAGI) is above certain amounts, which are determined by your tax-filing status.
-The phase out threshold is $55,000 for married couples filing separately; $75,000 for single, head of household, and qualifying widow or widower filers; and $110,000 for married couples filing jointly.
+In 2017, the phase-out threshold is $55,000 for married couples filing separately; $75,000 for single, head of household, and qualifying widow or widower filers; and $110,000 for married couples filing jointly.
 For each $1,000 of income above the threshold, your available child tax credit is reduced by $50.

 What if the credit exceeds my tax liability?

 The Child Tax Credit is nonrefundable; if your credit exceeds your tax liability, your tax bill is reduced to zero and any remaining unused credit is lost.
 However, you may be able to claim a refundable Additional Child Tax Credit for the unused balance.
 You can find out if you're eligible for this refundable credit by completing the worksheet in IRS Form 8812.